flashbots/flashbots-docs/docs/flashbots-protect/rpc/bundle-cache.md

 ## Add Transaction to Bundle

 To add a transaction to the bundle, sign and send the transaction as you normally would (e.g. via Metamask).
-The transaction will stay pending until it's mined (after you send the bundle).
+The transaction will stay pending until it's included on-chain (after the bundle is sent).

 ## Get Bundle Transactions